d-e-e-p/fixed-size-string-buffer/README.md

 gives similar speeds.

-### Porting
+### Using the library

-If you like, you could incorporate this header into your package with something like:
+You could incorporate this header into your package automatically with something like:

 ```bash
 CPMAddPackage("gh:d-e-e-p/fixed-size-string-buffer@1.2.0")